hellofiveaday/five-a-day-frontend/README.md

 This section is for **non-technical people** who want to make small updates — changing a phone number, editing a text, updating a color — directly in GitHub without running anything on a computer.

 > **Important:** Any change you save in GitHub is automatically published to the live website within 1–2 minutes via Netlify.
 There is no separate "publish" step.
+Besides, this takes a lot of credits, so don't do it too often within a month. **Credits are reset monthly**.

 ---